DHTMLX/gantt-docs/data/desktop/layout_config.md

 ###Adding a datastore for custom views

-To populate custom views with corresponding data, you need to add a separate datastore.
-To create a new datastore, use the method api/gantt_createdatastore.md and specify the configuration of the datastore:
+To populate custom views with corresponding data, you need to add a separate data store.
+To create a new data store, use the method api/gantt_createdatastore.md and specify the configuration of the data store:

 ~~~js
 var resourcesStore = gantt.createDatastore({